 Source: plantomia on Instagram

 The rubber tree’s leaves are slightly oval and larger than the weeping fig’s.
-It needs bright indirect light, but it can also thrive on the shadier side.
+So, it needs bright indirect light, but it can also thrive on the shadier side.

 Light Requirements